 Remedial works may be required in cases where minimum building standards have not been met.
 The inspecting surveyor will advise if any works are required in order to obtain the letter of comfort.

 Works carried out with the benefit of a building warrant, applied for prior to 1 May 2005, which has subsequently expired without a certificate of completion being issued can be covered using the letter of comfort system, providing that the works have been carried out entirely in accordance with the stamped approved plans issued with the original building warrant.

 The fee for this service is £287.25.
 This will cover administration, the initial survey and one subsequent inspection if required.
 Any further inspections will be charged at £147.50 per inspection.
 If the works are not in accordance with the approved plans then the fee charged will revert to the fees for unauthorised works above.

-Works carried out prior to 1982 can be covered by a letter of comfort.
+Works carried out over 25 years ago can be covered by a letter of comfort.
 The fee for this service is £142.15 and does not require a survey or inspection.